P-i-N/conco/README.md

 * **Return value handling**: Captures the return value of the executed function and can stringify it into a user-provided buffer.
 * **Custom types**: User can define specialized conversion functions to enable argument parsing for own types.
 * **Member functions**: Supports binding member functions to commands, allowing using methods of classes/struct as commands.
-* **Default arguments**: Commands can have default arguments, which are used when the user omits them.
-* **Overloading**: Supports simple overloading by allowing multiple commands with the same name, but different parameter sets.
+* **Default arguments & overloading**: Multiple commands with the same name, but different parameter sets can be defined, as well as default argument values.

 ## Basic Example